-Oppo F series has been very popular among smartphone users due to its claim of being a “Selfie Expert.”
+Oppo F series has been very popular among smartphone users due to its claim of being a “Selfie Expert”.
 The latest addition to the series is the Oppo F7, and the company maintains the past claim.
-Although Oppo isn’t a very new brand, it has its stronghold in China, India, and Pakistan where its budget phones and mid-range series have done considerably well in contrast to other Chinese phones such as Vivo.
+Although Oppo isn’t a very new brand, it has its stronghold in China, India, and Pakistan, where its budget phones and mid-range series have done considerably well in against other Chinese rivals such as Vivo.

 Just like the predecessor, Oppo F7 targets the young segment who is selfie and music enthusiast.
 What kind of smartphone Oppo F7 turned to be in our review, let’s find out.